Frequently Asked Questions

 General Questions

-The Python Scripting extension provides operators for executing arbitrary Python code within workflows, requiring users to have Python already installed.
-In contrast, the Python SDK is a framework for creating custom, production-ready operators with managed environments, eliminating the need for end users to configure Python themselves.
+The Python Scripting extension provides operators for executing arbitrary Python code within workflows, requiring users to have Python already installed and writing Python code.

 Are Python extensions available on Altair RapidMiner Marketplace?